Guidelines on good research practice

 Research involving people: Researchers must protect the rights, interests and safety of research participants.
 All clinical trials must be registered on ClinicalTrials.gov, the ISRCTN registry, or another register listed on the WHO International Clinical Trials Registry Platform.
 The summary results from clinical trials must be made publicly available within 12 months of the primary study completion date.
 We support the Clinical Study Data Request consortium and recommend that researchers submit their data to it.

 Research involving animals: Research involving animals that is based in the UK must comply with current Home Office legislation.
 Research outside the UK must at a minimum follow the principles of Home Office legislation.

-Researchers should consider replacing, refining and reducing the use of animals in research.
+Researchers should consider replacing, reducing and refining the use of animals in research.
 This should be done from the earliest stages of research design.
 We encourage researchers to read Responsibility in the use of animals in bioscience research [PDF 4.2MB], produced by the National Centre for the Replacement, Refinement and Reduction of Animals in Research (NC3Rs).

 Researchers applying for our grants must:

 - explain why there is no alternative to using animals in the research

 - justify the number of animals to be used

 - state that the severity level for all procedures is the lowest possible.

 We recommend that researchers refer to the Experimental Design Assistant (EDA), a free online tool from the NC3Rs.

 Conflicts of interest: Conflicts of interest should be recognised, declared and managed.
 We have a policy on relationships between Wellcome-funded researchers and commercial organisations.
 Peer reviewers and committee members should follow the guidance we provide when we appoint them.